KraftyKai/EmberBlog/README.md

 ## Ubuntu 14.04 Environment Installation & Setup Instructions
 **How to set up NodeJS, NPM, and make sure things work**

 I've included these in an attempt to help those less familiar with some of the dependencies ember-cli uses (NPM and Bower in particular).
-ThIf you're using another OS (or version) and you find something is significantly different I'd be happy to add your notes and discoveries.
+This is here to help in setting up system dependencies and the environment required if you are having trouble and is intended to cover the "set up" stages required in preparing your environment.
+If you're using another OS (or version) and you find something is significantly different I'd be happy to add your notes and discoveries.

 **Always know what a command does before you run it.
 While I will genuinely and truly empathize with you in the case that you pwn something important, I am not responsible for the damage your clipboard caused.**

-1. Make sure your package repositories are up to date `sudo apt-get update`.
-    * While we're here, it's probably a good idea to `sudo apt-get upgrade`.
+1. Make sure your package repositories are up to date.
+While we're at it it's probably a good idea to update our system too.
+    `sudo apt-get update`
+    `sudo apt-get upgrade`

-2. Install necessary system dependencies `sudo apt-get install nodejs-legacy npm git`.
+2. Install necessary system dependencies:
+    `sudo apt-get install nodejs-legacy npm git`

-3. Alter the NPM global install location `npm config set prefix ~/.npm`.
-    * *Note: What we're doing here is solving a lot of potential permission issues without sacrificing as much system integrety.
-You're environmental needs may be different.
-I've found a few places that seem to recommend changing the /usr/local or /usr/local/bin permission set.
-I'd not recommend doing that*.
+3. Alter the NPM global install path prefix.
+Doing so will solve a lot of potential permission issues without sacrificing as much system integrity as other solutions I've found.
+You're environmental needs may of course be different - though caution is advised.
+I would not change the permissions of my /usr/local or /usr/local/bin folder as some forums have advised.
+    `npm config set prefix ~/.npm`

 4. Add the new NPM global prefix to your user PATH variable `echo "PATH=\"\$PATH:\$HOME/.npm/bin\"" >> ~/.profile`.
         * **CAUTION:** Make sure you typed this command in correctly.
 You can double check by opening your ~/.profile file and making sure that the very last line reads: `PATH="$PATH:$HOME/.npm/bin"`.
 Getting this wrong could clear your PATH variable and leave your system commands disabled.

+5. Reload your profile `source ~/.profile`.

-5. You have a choice here.
+6. You have a choice here.
 You can either install ember-cli globally or just use it as a local node module.
 Depending on which you choose...

-    * If using ember-cli globally you want to `npm install -g ember-cli`.  **DO NOT USE SUDO!**
-    * If using ember-cli locally create a permanent alias to use the local ember installation `alias ember="\$(npm bin)/ember"`.
-Name the alias as you see fit, just remember it's your equivalent of the `ember` command from here on.
+    * (RECOMMENDED) If using ember-cli locally create a permanent alias to use the local ember installation.
+In this case I'll be naming the alias **ember**, but you can name the alias as you see fit.
+There's a legitimate case to be made for specfically NOT naming it ember.
+Just remember - whatever you name this alias - it's your equivalent of the `ember` command from here on.
+You will not need to install ember-cli manually.

-6. Reload your profile `source ~/.profile`.
+        `echo "alias ember=\"\$(npm bin)/ember\"" >> ~/.profile && source ~/.profile`

+    * If you'd like to install ember-cli globally that's fine too!  **DO NOT USE SUDO!**
-7. Install Bower globally via npm `npm install -g bower`.
+        `npm install -g ember-cli`

-    * Notice that we did **not** use sudo.
+7. Install Bower globally via npm.
+Notice again that we are still **not** using sudo.
+    `npm install -g bower`.

 8. Clone and Install the ember app as listed above in **Installation**.
     * `cd <desired_installation_directory` (EG, `cd ~` to go to your $HOME directory)